 Sometimes being a mom is hard.
 Sometimes being a homeschool mom is REALLY hard.
 It’s a constant battle, a never-ending push and pull.
 I often describe it as a working mom and a stay at home mom, colliding head-on.
 The fragmented mess that is left is the homeschool mom.
-Don’t get me wrong, most of us wouldn’t change our “profession” if we could, but it can be taxing, to say the least.
+Don’t get me wrong, most of us wouldn’t change our “profession” if we could, but it can be taxing to say the least.

 Physically, my health was in a downward spiral.
 I had suffered from muscle and joint pain for close to three years and faced constant exhaustion.
 Chronic hives had plagued my body for over a year.
 I was nowhere near my best self.
 This was my first “self-check,” because until you physically take care of yourself the rest will be hard to accomplish.

 Ever so slowly I started changing my diet.
 I became a Trim Healthy Mama, and lost 25 pounds.
 Slowly exercise became part of my weekly routine.
 Sleep started to be a priority again.
-I’m still not where I want, but I can’t believe how much better I feel.
+I’m still not where I want to be, but I can’t believe how much better I feel.
 Recently my family completed an aerial obstacle course.
 There’s no way I could have even climbed that first ladder a year ago.

-The second level of the evaluation was my spiritual state.
-Why was this not the first?
-In all honesty, it was because my physical state was so bad that I couldn’t even consider where I was spiritual.
-My goal has always been to be found doing the Lord’s will.
-The problem was I literally couldn’t.
-If I’m honest, I would go days without reading my Bible, and my prayer life was more of a “Lord Help Me” than a serious one.
+When things were at their worst I would go days without reading my Bible, and my prayer life was more of a “Lord help me” than a serious one.
 I began to pray earnestly for my physical health, but my prayers needed feet, so to speak.
 Luke 11:9 says “And I say unto you, Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.”
 See how it all requires an action on our part?
 That can’t be a coincidence.
 I began to read my Bible daily, turn up the Christian tunes, and fill my life with his Word.